 Hopeful….that is how I feel.
 Appreciative and Hopeful.

 I am Appreciative that forewarned became forearmed, and in Oregon we sacrificed and did our part to maintain social distance in response to COVID-19.
 We stayed at home and flattened the curve.
-And I am Hopeful that it was enough.
+I was Hopeful that it was enough, but the numbers are increasing.

 I am Appreciative of the work of the scientific community in helping to understand and manage during this pandemic, and I am Hopeful that as with almost all viruses that we have encountered, we will manage the risks, work toward appropriate medical management or a vaccine.
 I am Hopeful that it is ultimately treated like the flu, whereby ‘at risk’ individuals get their COVID vaccine, or hopefully we get some amount of herd immunity, and we continue on.